Eddiesunset0121/heart-disease-prediction/README.md

 - Thalassemia Type (thal): A "fixed defect" or "reversible defect" in blood flow is strongly associated with a positive diagnosis.

-Predictive Model Development & Performance: :potted_plant:
+:herb: Predictive Model Development & Performance:
  - Preprocessing Pipeline: A scikit-learn Pipeline was constructed to streamline the workflow.
 Numerical features were standardized using StandardScaler, and categorical features were transformed using OneHotEncoder to prepare the data for the model.

  - Logistic Regression Model: A logistic regression model was trained on the preprocessed data, achieving an overall accuracy of 84% on the unseen test set.

-Model Evaluation: :potted_plant:
+:herb: Model Evaluation:

 - AUC Score: The model demonstrated excellent discriminative ability with an Area Under the ROC Curve (AUC) of 0.92.